FluentCRM $129/Single Site | Other pricing for more sites

 On the other hand, it’s extraordinarily rare for my site to go down.
 I have good hosting and optimization for my sites.
 In fact, it’s been 7 years since the time I’m writing this to the time when one of my sites went offline while I was in St. Lucia.

-You're Unsure You Can Integrate Systems in your Site
+2: You’re Unsure You Can Integrate Systems into your Site

 For some folks, that’s a very rational concern.
 I’m very comfortable with integrating systems as I’ve done it for decades.
 Other people may find the idea daunting.